 Caroline Eric was diagnosed with triple negative breast cancer, aged 33, in September 2011.
-She will share her experience of fertility preservation.
+She shared her experience of fertility preservation.
 Dr Sheridan Wilson is a medical oncologist specialising in the treatment of breast cancer.
-Sheridan will talk about how fertility and breast cancer treatment fit together - timing issues, sequencing and safety - as well as getting pregnant after breast cancer and the return of natural fertility.
+Sheridan talked about how fertility and breast cancer treatment fit together - timing issues, sequencing and safety - as well as getting pregnant after breast cancer and the return of natural fertility.
 Dr Guy Gudex is a fertility specialist, gynaecologist and the Medical Director and founder, of Repromed New Zealand.
-Guy will talk about the range of available fertility preservation options, eligibility for publicly-funded treatment and give an overview of how fertility treatment is tailored.
+Guy talked about the range of available fertility preservation options, eligibility for publicly-funded treatment and give an overview of how fertility treatment is tailored.

 Newly diagnosed?
 What you need to know, May 2017